 Giovanni’s Room has always been more than just a bookstore, it’s been a meeting place, a community center when there was no community center, a safe haven for those just coming out, and a resource for finding information on all things LGBT.
 The first store, above, opened at 232 South Street on August 1, 1973.
 Its three original founders, Bernie Boyle, (now deceased), Tom Wilson Weinberg and Dan Sherbo, left, had been members of the Gay Activists Alliance and worked on The Gay Alternative, a gay literary magazine published in Philadelphia.
 It was a time when gay liberation was new and the air was electric with possibility.

 They named the business after James Baldwin’s 1956 novel—joking that Radclyffe Hall’s “The Well of Loneliness” sounded a bit bleak and foreboding.
 The three men were inspired by Craig Rodwell‘s Oscar Wilde Memorial Bookstore in New York, the first gay bookstore in the country.
 Boyle, Wilson Weinberg and Sherbo were fearless young radicals, with no business plan or experience, but with plenty of enthusiasm and optimism.
 When the bookstore opened its doors on the dilapidated, abandoned strip that was South Street in the early 70s, it was one of the few storefronts on the block that was not boarded up—but rent was an affordable $85 a month.
 At a time when gay bars were masked by painted over windows and hidden in side streets, Giovanni’s Room was was a clearly visible gay street presence in the city.
 Under Rodwell’s guidance, they made regular trips to New York, pushing shopping carts up the aisles of wholesale bookstores like Bookazine in the West Village, paying cash for books by Radclyffe Hall, Walt Whitman, James Baldwin and Langston Hughes.
 The three men ran the store for almost two years, hosting poetry readings and discussion groups, barely managing to fill the shelves with an inventory of fewer than 100 books.
-In September of 1975, they sold the business to Quaker friend Pat Hill for $500.
+In September of 1975, they sold the business to Quaker friend Pat Hill. below, for $500.

 Artist-activist Pat claimed that leaving her civil service job to run the store was “like running away with the circus.”
 She certainly didn’t do it for the money.
 There was none to be made; every cent went back into the store.
 Pat continued her predecessors’ tradition of using the space for public events, hosting women’s evenings, bands and a popular series called “Wine, Women and Song.”
 Next door, at 230 South Street, The Knave of Hearts Restaurant which had opened on Valentine’s Day of 1975, was at the forefront of what was to be known as Philadelphia’s “Restaurant Renaissance.”
 Pat had thought about raising money to buy the building at 232, but the Knave of Hearts owner Ty Bailey beat her to it.
 In late 1976, rather than undertaking a move, Pat sold the business to Arleen Olshan and Ed Hermance for back taxes and the same $500 she had paid for it.